CU-Software/sym/README.md

 Sym is a C++ based symbolic library.

-No underscores or hyphens are allowed in equation string
+No underscores or hyphens are allowed in function names